-A market research company focused on gamer motivation.
-Players can fill a 5-minute survey to get their own gamer motivation profile.
-The outcome for you is pretty similar to GameRefinery, a visualization of motivators with a detailed breakdown helping to understand the details of your gamer profile.
+A market research company specializes in understanding gamer motivation.
+Players can participate in a 5-minute survey to receive their personalized gamer motivation profile.
+The outcome is akin to GameRefinery, offering a visual representation of motivators with a comprehensive breakdown that aids in understanding the nuances of your gamer profile.

-If you want to start quickly, ask the game design lead and marketer to fill the survey from the perspective of core players and then compare results.
-Often it’s interesting to spot the differences between both views and discuss them.
+For a swift start, consider having the game design lead and marketer fill out the survey from the perspective of core players.
+Then, compare the results.
+It can be interesting to identify any disparities between their views and engage in discussions about them.

-The hardest part comes only now – to find the intersections between results of the research.
-For me works to go through the inputs and enrich the basic picture of a player with additional layers of characteristics that fit together.
+The hardest part comes only now – to find the intersections between the results of the research.
+What works for me is reviewing the inputs and adding layers of characteristics that fit together, enriching the basic player profile.
 Here’s how the final user profile looks in my head:

-This mental process leads to outlining 4-6 main motivators.
-Once you have them mapped out, you move to the next step: to define visual elements of your app or game matching these motivators.
+This mental process helps outline 4 to 6 main user motivators.
+Once you have them identified, you can proceed to the next step: defining visual elements of your app or game that align with these motivators.